 The Parks section of the 2018 White Flint 2 Sector Plan also recommends to "create a minimum 1.25 acre open for public use at the Wilgus property when it redevelops."
-The Plan illustrates more than 1.25 acres of Public Open Space, which includes a central park and the required Common Open Space for the townhouse development on the Property.
+The Plan illustrates 1.4 acres of Public Open Space, which includes a central park and the required Common Open Space for the townhouse development on the Property.

-Feedback for revisions to the earlier concept included a focus on three key areas: public ownership, park design, and tree conservation.
+The Preliminary Plan park concept reflects prior pre-application feedback in three key areas: public ownership, park design, and tree conservation.
 Regarding ownership, the Parks Department will not accept the Neighborhood Park; therefore, it will remain in private ownership but with public access.
-Regarding park design, the topography needs to be addressed to make the park visible from the street for broad public invitation and use to overcome the existing down sloping of the proposed park.
-Additionally, Planning and Parks have requested: 1) the expansion of the proposed buffer between the proposed bikeshare station and adjacent townhomes to help with tree save and appropriate separation from a public-serving park facility, 2) a terraced approach to dividing up the park by seamlessly transitioning to address the significant grading issues, and 3) addressing park fragmentation and lack of gathering spaces.
+Regarding park design, the proposed park concept considers the topography needs as a way to ensure the park is more visible from the street for broad public invitation and use to overcome the existing down sloping of the proposed park.
+Additionally, the concept reflects prior Planning and Parks requests for the following: 1) the expansion of the proposed buffer between the proposed bikeshare station and adjacent townhomes to help with tree save and appropriate separation from a public-serving park facility, 2) a terraced approach to dividing up the park by seamlessly transitioning to address the significant grading issues, and 3) improving gathering spaces.

-Additional Planning Department comments included: 1) Conduct more on-theground assessment to determine the extent that additional forest can be saved in the neighborhood park area and western park, 2) Consider an approach that preserves small trees with smaller root zones that have a greater chance of survival than larger trees that may become hazards to adjacent new homes, and 3) address the requirement to provide an alternative assessment for forest preservation per the approving resolution of the Sector Plan.
-These items were addressed in the Application and further explained under the Forest Conservation Plan section of the Staff Report.
+Prior to the Application submittal, additional Planning Department comments included: 1) Conduct more on-the-ground assessment to determine the extent that additional forest can be saved in the neighborhood park area and western park, 2) Consider an approach that preserves small trees with smaller root zones that have a greater chance of survival than larger trees that may become hazards to adjacent new homes, and 3) address the requirement to provide an alternative assessment for forest preservation per the approving resolution of the Sector Plan.